crb912/heic2jpeg/README.md

 ```
 ./heic2jpg inputFileName.heic outputFileName.jpeg
 ```
-If you want to support more picture format, please change `libvips` comfigure arguments.
+If you want to support more picture format, please change `libvips` configure arguments.

 **Error handle**:  `libvips-cpp.so.42`
 ```